kgaughan/dbkit/docs/reference.rst

 ========

 Contexts wrap a notional database connection.
-They're returned by the `dbkit.connect` function.
+They're returned by the :py:func:`dbkit.connect` function.
 Methods are for the internal use of dbkit only though it does expose a method for closing the database connection when you're done with it and contains references for each of the exceptions exposed by the connection's database driver.
 For a list of these exceptions, see `PEP-0249`_.

 .. autoclass:: dbkit.Context
-   :members: close, set_factory, set_logger
+   :members: close

+   .. attribute:: default_factory

+      The row factory used for generating rows from :py:func:`dbkit.query` and :py:func:`dbkit.query_row`.
+The default is :py:func:`dbkit.tuple_set`.

+      The factory function should take a cursor an return an iterable over the current resultset.

+   .. attribute:: logger

+      The function used for logging statements and their arguments.

+      The logging function should take two arguments: the query and a sequence of query arguments.

+      There are two supplied logging functions: :py:func:`dbkit.null_logger`, the default, logs nothing, while :py:func:`dbkit.stderr_logger` logs its arguments to stderr.

 Exceptions